gregory-gutmann/network-gppi/README.md

 ### Psychological or design contrast for high- over low-calorie food images

 The following image shows the contrast of β11>β12 meaning the differences in beta-weights between the regular high- and low-calorie food condition.
 Most of the variance seem to be explained by the different target regions with little influence of the seed regions.
-This makes sense as the contrast reflects a combination of design parameters – without the interaction with the seed time series.
-Similar to the ppi-contrast most values are positive which is in line with the finding of Masterdon et al. (2016) that high-calorie food images were associated with greater activity than low-calorie food images.
+This makes sense as this contrast in comparison to ppi-contrast only reflects a combination of design parameters (β11 and β12).
+The ppi-contrast on the other hand reflects the interaction between design parameters and the seed time series (β31 and β32).
+However, for both contrasts most values are positive which is in line with the finding of Masterdon et al. (2016) that high-calorie food images were associated with greater activity than low-calorie food images.
 For a better comparison the same colour ratio was chosen.

 ![hi-over-low](https://github.com/gregory-gutmann/gppi-network/assets/36300365/ed738e80-a8c1-4ac4-b4f9-0e37332fd0b2)